block-foundation/index-decentralized-applications/README.md

 * [FilePizza ☠️](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
 * [Hardbin](https://github.com/jes/hardbin): An encrypted pastebin leveraging IPFS.
 * [IPFS Desktop](https://github.com/ipfs/ipfs-desktop): A native application that enables you to run your own IPFS Node.
+* [ipfs-pinner](https://github.com/wabarc/ipfs-pinner): A toolkit designed to assist in uploading files to IPFS pinning services like Infura, Pinata, NFT.Storage, and Web3.Storage.

+## Code

+* [IPFS bin ☠️](https://github.com/victorb/ipfsbin): A Pastebin-like application for sharing code snippets and text documents with others.

+## Networking

+* [iWant ☠️](https://github.com/nirvik/iWant): A command-line tool for searching and downloading files within a LAN network without the need for a central server.
+* [LCVPN](https://github.com/kanocz/lcvpn): A lightweight decentralized VPN solution written in Golang.
+* [MaidSafe](https://maidsafe.net): A decentralized internet and application infrastructure that rewards users for their participation in the network.
+* [Meshbird](https://github.com/meshbird/meshbird): A tool for establishing distributed private networks across geographically spread data centers.

 ---

 ## Streaming

 * [instant.io](https://github.com/webtorrent/instant.io): A platform that allows streaming file transfers over WebTorrent, bringing torrents to the web.
+* ~[Ferment ☠️ ☠️](https://github.com/mmckegg/ferment)~: A peer-to-peer audio sharing and streaming application similar to SoundCloud, but decentralized.
+It's built with SSB + Webtorrent.

 ---